 Part of 23andMe’s mission is to help people benefit from the human genome, and research is an important part of that mission.
-Here are some highlights of our Research Consent Document.
-Please read the entire consent document below before making your decision to participate.
+Here are some highlights from our Research Consent Document.
+Please read the entire consent document below before making a decision to participate.

 - The purpose of 23andMe Research is to make new discoveries about genetics and other factors behind diseases and traits.

 - If you agree to this consent, you allow 23andMe researchers to use certain information (including your Genetic Information and your responses to research surveys) to study a wide variety of research topics.

 - To protect your privacy, 23andMe conducts research with information that has been stripped of your name and contact information and combined with similar information from many research participants.

 - Some 23andMe Research is conducted in collaboration with third parties, such as non-profit organizations, pharmaceutical companies, or academic institutions.
 We may share summaries of research results, which do not identify any particular individual, with qualified research collaborators and in scientific publications.

 - It is unlikely that you will directly benefit from your participation, though you and others may benefit in the future from discoveries that lead to healthcare advances or improvements to 23andMe’s product or services.
 There is a very small risk that someone could get access to your Personal Information (information that can be used to identify you) without your permission in the event of a privacy breach.

 - Taking part in this research is completely voluntary, and you can change your consent choice at any time without affecting your access to the 23andMe product or services.